dcpages/dcLibrary/README.md

 ### Running Tests
 1. To run PHPCS, run `vendor/bin/phpcs --standard=PSR2 src/*` in the root directory.
 1. To run unit tests, run `vendor/bin/phpunit` in the root directory.
+1. To initalize the repo in test mode, run `./initialize.sh -t`.
+This will create a repo with no remote.
+    - You will have to initialize a test cookbooks repo for `vagrant up` to work.
+See the [cookbook-template README](https://github.com/synapsestudios/cookbook-template) for more details.